Distracted Driving: What Is It And How To Prevent?

 How many states have distracted driving laws?

-Texting while driving is banned for all drivers in 48 states, but only 24 states prohibit hand-held cell phone use by all drivers.
-D.C., Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands ban both texting and driving and cell phone use.
+Texting while driving is banned for all drivers in 49 states, plus D.C., Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands.
+(Governors Highway Safety Association)

 Were you injured in a car accident while the driver’s attention was being diverted?
 Call a Michigan Auto Law attorney about your case